 The premium version of this plugin will help you improve your website’s user experience, get more subscribers, and improve your website’s security.

 Google PageSpeed Insights is a free tool that offers you insights into your website’s user experience and performance.
 It will give your website a grade that tells you where your website stands and it will also tell you how your website compares to other websites on the Internet.

 Uptrends (site up/down availability checker)

 Uptrends is a website monitoring tool used by companies as big as SpaceX, Microsoft and Zendesk.
 What differentiates Uptrends from Uptime Robot is that it is a much more advanced tool.
 It offers advanced levels of monitoring such as DNS monitoring, mail server monitoring, web application monitoring, website performance monitoring, API monitoring, and much more.

 If you are heavily invested in improving your conversion rate and user experience, then you might want to give this tool a try with their free 30-day trial.

 The level of detail this tool offers is unbelievable.
 If you use their free uptime checker, you will see how fast your website loads from dozens of cities around the world.
 Unlike most other tools that only check your website from one location, this tool checks your website from dozens of locations around the world.

-With this tool, you can know everything from DNS Resolve Time to Download Time and First Byte from more than a dozen locations at once.
+With this tool, you can know everything from Smart DNS Resolve Time to Download Time and First Byte from more than a dozen locations at once.

 Google Search Console (SEO, speed & security tool)